xStarbound/xStarbound/doc/lua/world.md

 For more featureful entity messaging, use `world.sendEntityMessage`.
 To call a world script context, use `world.callScriptContext` server-side or set up an appropriate message handler in a server-side script and send an entity message that invokes it client-side.

-> **Note:** On xStarbound v3.5.2.3+, this callback will log a warning and return `nil` if the entity is not locally mastered or doesn't exist.
+> **Note:** On xStarbound v3.5.2.3+, this callback will return `nil` (and log a warning before v4.0.0) if the entity is not locally mastered or doesn't exist.
 On other servers and clients, an error will be thrown instead.

 > **Warning:** On non-xStarbound servers and clients, potentially unsafe Lua values can be passed through `args` and/or returned through this function's return value.
 On such servers and clients, you should avoid passing Lua bindings or anything that can call them.
 Calling entity bindings after the entity has been removed from the game _will_ almost certainly cause segfaults or memory corruption!